easytarget/microPyEZfonts/Latin-1/README.md

 * **ascii** : ``` !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~```
 * **supp** : ```¡¢£¤¥¦§¨©ª«¬­®¯°±²³´µ¶·¸¹º»¼½¾¿ÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖ×ØÙÚÛÜÝÞßàáâãäåæçèéêëìíîïðñòóôõö÷øùúûüýþÿ```
 * **latin** : ``` !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~ ¡¢£¤¥¦§¨©ª«¬­®¯°±²³´µ¶·¸¹º»¼½¾¿ÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖ×ØÙÚÛÜÝÞßàáâãäåæçèéêëìíîïðñòóôõö÷øùúûüýþÿ```
-* **full** : All chars from `0x00` to `0xFF`
+* **full** : All characters from `0x00` to `0xFF`

-Nb: Most charsets begin with `0x32`, the space character.
+Note: Most character sets start with `0x32`, the space character.

-These can loosely be described as:
+These can be loosely described as:
-* **Time** : numbers and seperators for clocks and timers.
+* **Time** : numbers and separators used for clocks and timers.
-* **Num**eric : numbers, seperators and related symbols for displaying values.
+* **Numeric** : numbers, separators, and related symbols used for displaying values.
-* **Upper**case : ascii charset up to `0x5F`, lower memory, useful for symbols etc.
+* **Upper**case : ASCII characters up to `0x5F`, useful for symbols, and requires less memory.
-* **Ascii** : full ascii charset up to `0x7F`.
+* **Ascii** : full ASCII character set up to `0x7F`.
-* **Supp**lemental : characters from `0xA0` to `0xFF`.
+* **Supplemental** : characters from `0xA0` to `0xFF`.
-* **Latin** : all the *printable* chars in the font up to `0xFF`.
+* **Latin** : all *printable* characters in the font up to `0xFF`.
-* **Full** : every character in the font pack up to `0xFF`, even if not *printable*.
+* **Full** : all characters in the font up to `0xFF`, including those that may not be *printable*.

-Sets will only be genereated when *unique*; if a previous set for the font already contains an identical charset the current set will be skipped.
+Sets are generated only if they are *unique*; if a previous set already contains an identical charset, the current set will be skipped.
-* Pay attention to the file sizes; the full sets (especially the '`latin`' set) can get large.
+* Be aware of file sizes; full sets (especially the '`latin`' set) can become large.
-* For a detailed font file description and preview look at the corresponding `.map` file in the 'maps' sub-folder.
+* For a detailed font file description and preview, check the corresponding `.map` file in the 'maps' sub-folder.
-  * This contains an ascii-art glyph for all characters in the font file; showing the name, size, bitmap and baseline.
+  * The `.map` file includes an ASCII art glyph for all characters in the font file, showing each character's name, size, bitmap, and baseline.

-Only 'Basic Latin' and 'Latin Supplemental' characters are covered by these sets.
-If you want Latin characters from the Unicode 'Latin Extended ..' or 'IPA Extensions' blocks you will need to generate them using the tools in the [Unicode](/Unicode) folder.
+These sets only cover 'Basic Latin' and 'Latin Supplemental' characters.
+If you need Latin characters from the Unicode 'Latin Extended ..' or 'IPA Extensions' blocks, you’ll need to generate them using the tools in the [Unicode Folder](/Unicode).

-For usage see the `ezFBfont.py` documentation in the main `README`.

 # The list